MrMabulous/GitTrustedTimestamps/README.md

 # How to use this software

 These hooks were written for git 2.30 and newer (they may or may not work with older versions of git).
+If you do not use Git Bash, you need bash-4.3 or newer.

 0. (optional, but recommended) If you're ceating a new repository, it is strongly recommended to use SHA256 hashes (git uses SHA1 by default at the time of writing) by initializing the repository using `git init --object-format=sha256` (Note: If you want to use a public hosting server such as github for your repository, you should check whether they already support SHA256 repositories).
 For more information, see https://git-scm.com/docs/hash-function-transition/
 1. Copy the four bash scripts in the [hooks](hooks/) folder of this project into the .git/hooks folder of the project you want to timestamp.